mackler/hdkeygen/README.md

     val rootKey: DeterministicKey =
 	  HDKeyDerivation.createMasterPubKeyFromBytes(pubKeyBytes,chainCode)

-Then construct a new hierarchy rooted at the deserialized key:
+Then construct a new chain rooted at the deserialized key:

     val hierarchy = new DeterministicHierarchy(rootKey)